 My collection, accumulated over a lifetime, will, at some point in time, be dispersed along with their memories.
 I will no longer have control over what happens to it.
 In relation to contemporary practices, I ask: “Where will my collection of objects or works of art eventually reside and what (if any) is their value?”
 This question addresses the personal worth of the materials I collect and use in my practice and their relevance in relation to and referencing of the escalating price of art works so prevalent in today’s market.

-Lois Schklar’s work has been shown in exhibitions throughout Canada and the United States.
+Lois Schklar’ lives and works in Toronto.
+Her work has been shown in exhibitions throughout Canada and the United States.
 Her burlap sculptures are in the Bronfman Collection, Claridge Investments, Idea Exchange Art Gallery and The Key Corporation.

 After graduating with a Fine Arts degree, Schklar worked in fibre and mixed media creating non-traditional dolls, fetishes and laminated burlap sculptures.
 From 2004-2014, she began to incorporate her collection of found objects, fragments of older work and writing into three-dimensional wall installations.